alaneicker/javascript-form-validator/README.md

 The `ErrorMessageRouter` constructor takes 2 required arguments:
 1. A reference to the form element
-2. the validation response data object
+2. The validation response data object

 ```javascript
 const addUserForm = document.querySelector('#add-user');